dublado/csabapalfi.github.io/_posts/2014-04-25-craftconf-day-3.md

 ## Mobile HTML5
 ### by Tomomi Imura [@girlie_mac](https://twitter.com/girlie_mac)

-Tomomi talked about the state of mobile HMTL5 and how it challenges all the native app stores.
+Tomomi talked about the **state of mobile HMTL5** and how it challenges all the native app stores.
 She showed off the brilliant [coremob camera](https://github.com/coremob/camera) site which demoes a lot of HTML5 features.
 (HTML Media Capture, indexedDB, XHR2, touch events).

-Then we heard about device APIs to access hardware including geolocation, deviceorientation, battery status and so on.
+We also heard about **device APIs** to access hardware including geolocation, deviceorientation, battery status and so on.
 The vibration API was used for form validation feedback in an example.
-Ambient light sensor events were used to change text background to make reading easier. chromestatus.com and status.modern.ie were also referenced as useful resources to check future plans and browser support along with caniuse.com.
+Ambient light sensor events were used to change text background to make reading easier.

+[chromestatus.com](http://chromestatus.com) and [status.modern.ie](http://status.modern.ie) were also referenced as useful resources to check future plans and **browser support** along with [caniuse.com](http://caniuse.com).

 ## No general purpose database
 ### by Dominic Tarr [@dominictarr](https://twitter.com/dominictarr)